 - A bicycle rider who crashes into pedestrians in a crosswalk

 Notice that nobody wanted to hurt anyone in these examples.
-Most likely, everyone involved is a good person.
-But in all these situations, someone failed to take basic precautions to look out for the people around them.
-They were careless with other people’s safety, and if that leads to an injury, then there is a valid personal injury claim.
+However, in all these situations, someone fails to take basic precautions to look out for the people around them.
+As a result, they were careless with other people’s safety, and if that leads to harm, then there is a valid personal injury claim.

 Common Types of Personal Injury Cases

-All personal injury cases involve an injured individual and someone who acted negligently or carelessly.
+All these cases involve an injured individual and someone who acted negligently or carelessly.
 Some common types of personal injury cases in Marietta include:

-- Pedestrian accidents: Marietta’s city square and surrounding streets attract hundreds of shoppers daily, and drivers looking for parking may fail to notice someone in a crosswalk.
+- Pedestrian accidents: Marietta’s city square and surrounding streets attract hundreds of shoppers daily.
+Drivers looking for parking may fail to notice someone in a crosswalk, leading to a pedestrian accident.

-- Tripping, slipping, and falling: Falling because of a puddle in a supermarket can leave you with a lifelong disability or worsen a pre-existing injury or medical condition.
+- Tripping, slipping, and falling: Slipping on a wet surface in a supermarket can leave you with a lifelong disability or worsen a pre-existing injury or medical condition.

-- Truck accidents: Marietta highways and streets are traveled by large commercial trucks at all hours of the day and night.
-These trucks are heavy and hard to control with large blind spots, risking catastrophic injuries if they collide with your vehicle.
+- Truck accidents: Marietta highways and streets are traveled by large commercial trucks all day and night.
+These trucks are heavy and hard to control, with large blind spots.
+You risk catastrophic injuries if they collide with your vehicle.

 - Car accidents: Streets around Marietta can be narrow and filled with vehicles.
-Higher-speed and low-speed crashes are common, causing head-on collisions, and T-bone accidents.
+Both high-speed and low-speed car crashes are common, causing head-on collisions and T-bone accidents.

-- Construction accidents: As more people move to the area, more construction brings the chance of more injuries.
-Hazardous materials, faulty equipment, and failure to follow safety rules can all result in tremendous medical expenses.
+- Construction accidents: As people continue moving to the area, additional construction increases the chance of injuries.
+Hazardous materials, faulty equipment, and failure to follow safety rules can result in tremendous medical expenses for the victim.

-- Dog bite attacks: When someone’s dog runs loose or is uncontrolled, you or a loved one could suffer disfiguring injuries and nerve damage from a bite.
+- Dog bite attacks: When someone’s pet runs loose or is uncontrolled, you or a loved one could suffer disfiguring injuries and nerve damage from a dog bite.

-- Nursing home injuries: Negligent care or abuse to elderly loved ones is cause for a personal injury claim.
+- Nursing home injuries: Negligent care or abuse to elderly loved ones is cause for a claim.

 - Defective products: When something is made poorly or marketed misleadingly, you may suffer harm or become ill.
-Product manufacturers, distributors, and sellers can be held liable.
+Product manufacturers, distributors, and sellers can be liable for faulty products.

-- Pharmacy errors: Technicians and pharmacists at your local store, in a hospital, or nursing home could give the wrong kind of drug or the wrong dosage, resulting in illness or fatality.
+- Pharmacy errors: Technicians and pharmacists at your local store, hospital, or nursing home could give the wrong kind of drug or dosage.
+These pharmacy errors can result in illness or fatality.

 This list is not exhaustive, and your Marietta personal injury attorney can work with you to determine if your case qualifies for a claim.